Sofia Coppola: 2006–2017: Established career

 Coppola's next film, The Bling Ring (2013), was based on actual events centered around the Bling Ring, a group of California teenagers who burgled the homes of several celebrities over 2008 and 2009, stealing around $3 million in cash and belongings.
 Emma Watson, Taissa Farmiga, Leslie Mann, Israel Broussard, Katie Chang, and Claire Julien starred in the film, which premiered at the 2013 Cannes Film Festival, opening the Un Certain Regard section.
 It was inspired by a Vanity Fair feature on the real-life criminals depicted in the film, whom Coppola described as "products of our growing reality TV culture".
 The film received generally positive reviews, with many praising its style and performances.
 While some felt that the film glamorized the crimes in the story and failed to make an assertive message about them through the narrative; "Coppola neither makes a case for her characters nor places them inside of some kind of moral or critical framework; they simply pass through the frame, listing off name brands and staring at their phones".

+The film was also criticized for whitewashing the character based on Diana Tamayo, a member of the Bling Ring who was of Colombian origin, as well as for significantly reducing or omitting her role in the narrative.